jamierumbelow/taggable/README.txt

 Requirements
 ============

-Taggable only requires an installed copy of ExpressionEngine 2.0.2 and what’s required by ExpressionEngine 2.0.2.
+Taggable only requires an installed copy of ExpressionEngine 2.1.3 and what’s required by ExpressionEngine 2.1.3.

 Install Instructions
 ====================

 Install Taggable like any other ExpressionEngine 2 add-on.
-Simply drag the taggable/ folder found in your download into the system/expressionengine/third_party/ folder.
-Then go into the EE control panel, navigate to the Modules page and find Taggable in the list.
+Simply drag the third_party/taggable/ folder found in your download into the system/expressionengine/third_party/ folder.
+Then copy the themes/third_party/taggable/ folder into themes/third_party.
+Finally, go into the EE control panel, navigate to the Modules page and find Taggable in the list.

 Click the install link and you should see a set of form fields allowing you to enable or disable the various parts of the addon.
 Make sure you enable every part of the extension - the module and fieldtype.